devmaroy/php_csmvc_framework/README.md

 # **Custom PHP MVC Framework**

-This PHP MVC framework is created based on the learning from Laracast.The framework is VERY SIMPLE and will be used just for fun simple projects.
+This PHP MVC framework is created based on the learning from Laracast.

+The framework is VERY SIMPLE and will be used just for fun simple projects.

 <br>